mohitpai/journey-optimizer.en/help/using/messages/consent.md

 ### Send the message with the unsubscribe link {#send-message-unsubscribe-link}

+Once you configured the unsubscribe link to your landing page and implemented the API call, your message is ready to be sent.

-1. Send your message with the link to your landing page through a [journey](../building-journeys/journey.md).
+1. Send the message including the link through a [journey](../building-journeys/journey.md).

 1. Once the message is received, if the recipient clicks the unsubscribe link, your landing page is displayed.

     ![](assets/opt-out-lp-example.png)

-1. If the recipient submit the form (here, the **Unsubscribe** button in your landing page), the profile data is updated through the [Adobe I/O call](#opt-out-api).
+1. If the recipient submits the form (here, by hitting the **Unsubscribe** button in your landing page), the profile data is updated through the [Adobe I/O call](#opt-out-api).

 1. The opted-out recipient is then redirected to a confirmation message screen indicating that opting out was successful.